* Easily reachable in few hours from major U.S. airports *

 BRAZILIAN JIU JITSU TRAINING

 The academy is only a two minute walk from the house.
-We will have classes during the day and in the evening (both gi and no-gi), and there will be plenty of opportunity for free training sparring as well.
+We will have classes during the day and in the evening (both gi and no-gi), and there will be plenty of opportunity for open mat training as well.
 All levels are welcome to join in and we’ll make sure that everyone will get personal attention and come home with an improved game.

 The BJJ Globetrotters camps are known for being full of friendly people from all over the world, who enjoy good training in a fun, relaxed and open-minded environment with a big emphasis on everyone being equal, both on and off the mats.
 White belts are real people too!